samuelvitorr/spring-boot-3-todo-application/README.md

 ## How to Use
 1. Clone the repository.
 2. Set up environment variables in `.env` file
-3. Run `docker-compose up` to start the database and phpMyAdmin
+3. Run `docker-compose up` to start the application
-4. Run the Spring Boot application using `mvn spring-boot:run`
+4. Run the Spring Boot application using `./mvn spring-boot:run`
 5. Access the application at `http://localhost:8080`

 <!-- RAINBOW LINE TOP -->